AGRICULTURE

 GET THE FACTS

-These same corporations have focused the majority of their efforts on corn and soy seeds, since these two crops are used in almost 90% of processed food for humans, and in 100% of the grain fed to (non-organic) animals raised for meat.
+These same corporations have focused the majority of their efforts on corn, soy, canola, and sugar from sugar beet, since these crops are used in almost 90% of processed food for humans, and in 100% of the grain fed to (non-organic) animals raised for meat.

 When seeds are considered intellectual property, farmers are no longer able to collect, store, and replant their own seeds the next year.
 Instead they must re-purchase both the seed and the associated chemicals that the seeds are genetically designed for.